dosanity/dosanity.github.io/webpages/slc-real-estate-analysis.md

 ![DiffPriceRelative](https://user-images.githubusercontent.com/29410712/180322345-9225101e-d08e-45b7-a23d-96319290064c.png)

 The multilinear regression model has a lower R squared than the simple linear regression model including the List Price.
-Therefore, there is more of the variation explained by the simple regression model.
+Therefore, there is more variation explained by the simple regression model.
 Additionally, based on the two models, the model that predicts the DiffPriceAbsolute is better than the model that predicts the DiffPriceRelative because the R squared is greater.
 Furthermore, from the different trained plots, the plot for the DiffPriceAbsolute has more plots closer to the linear line, thus shows the why more of the variation is explained.
 Although DiffPriceAbsolute is better, it still doesn't have a high R squared.

 #### Incorporating a Categorical Variable

 Above, we considered houses, townhouses, and condos together, but here

-We will now distinguish the difference between houses, townhouses, and condows.
+We will now distinguish the difference between houses, townhouses, and condos.
 Consider the two regression models:

 $$